slackapi/bolt-js/docs/_future/getting_started_future.md

 The starter template your app is based off of includes a "Hello World" example that demonstrates how to use the three main building blocks of next-generation Slack apps: [built-in](/bolt-js/future/built-in-functions) and [custom](/bolt-js/future/custom-functions) functions, [triggers](/bolt-js/future/triggers), and [workflows](/bolt-js/future/workflows).

 **At a quick glance:**
-1. **Functions** are what define the actions of your app
+1. **Functions** define the actions of your app
-2. **Workflows** are made up of **functions**
+2. **Workflows** group **functions** into ordered steps
-3. **Triggers** are how **workflows** are executed
+3. **Triggers** invoke **workflows**

 If you'd like to test the "Hello World" example included in your template and see how functions, workflows, and triggers all tie together, read on! 📖

-> 💡 Now that it's been set up, this application can be used as starting point for you to build your own next-generation features.
-You can explore on your own and dive into the code yourself [here](https://github.com/slack-samples/bolt-js-starter-template/tree/future), or continue your journey by diving into [app manifests](/bolt-js/future/app-manifests) or learning how to add more [functions](/bolt-js/future/built-in-functions), [workflows](/bolt-js/future/workflows), and [triggers]() to your app!
+> 💡 This application can be the starting point for you to build your own app features.
+Explore on your own and dive into the code [here](https://github.com/slack-samples/bolt-js-starter-template/tree/future), or continue your journey by learning about [app manifests](/bolt-js/future/app-manifests), and how to add more [functions](/bolt-js/future/built-in-functions), [workflows](/bolt-js/future/workflows), and [triggers](/bolt-js/future/triggers) to your app!

 ---
 ### Set up your trigger {#setup-trigger}

-Your app comes with a pre-built [workflow](https://github.com/slack-samples/bolt-js-starter-template/blob/future/manifest/workflows/sample-workflow.js) that uses a pre-written [function](https://github.com/slack-samples/bolt-js-starter-template/blob/future/manifest/functions/sample-function.js).
-This workflow is executed by a trigger defined in [this trigger configuration file](https://github.com/slack-samples/bolt-js-starter-template/blob/future/triggers/hello-world-trigger.json).
+Your app comes with a sample [workflow](https://github.com/slack-samples/bolt-js-starter-template/blob/future/manifest/workflows/sample-workflow.js) that uses a [function](https://github.com/slack-samples/bolt-js-starter-template/blob/future/manifest/functions/sample-function.js).

+Kick off this workflow using the trigger defined in [this trigger configuration file](https://github.com/slack-samples/bolt-js-starter-template/blob/future/triggers/hello-world-trigger.json).
 We can run a command via the CLI to initialize this trigger so that we can run the workflow.

 First, make sure you're in the project directory in your command line: `cd my-app`